 10.26 RPSOs and SSPs should take reasonable steps to test exit plans; in particular, those relating to stressed exits.
 The extent and nature of testing will vary depending on the type of outsourcing arrangement and corresponding exit plan.
 For instance, a RPSO running a hybrid cloud structure may take into account the potential back-up functions located in its private cloud elements.
 Likewise, a SSP that keeps backup copies of data which it has outsourced to the cloud may focus its testing on assessing the ongoing consistency of both sets of data and reconciling them as appropriate.
-RPSOs and SSPs should also assess and take reasonable steps to manage any operational risks that may be caused or increased by the actual testing (e.g. data theft).
+RPSOs and SSPs should also assess and take reasonable steps to manage any operational risks that may be caused or increased by the actual testing (eg data theft).

 10.27 Business continuity and exit plans should be reviewed, updated and tested periodically to ensure such plans are kept up to date and take into account triggers or developments that may change the feasibility of the business continuity measures or an exit.
-The list is not exhaustive and may include the following:
+These triggers or developments may include those in the following non exhaustive list:

-- the emergence of threats, or the identification of vulnerabilities - an increase in the number of availability zones or regions offered by a current third party; - changes to the RPSO's or SSP's business requirements; - the emergence of new, potentially viable alternative providers; and/or - developments in technology or other tools to facilitate the porting of data and applications (e.g. among cloud providers or between RPSOs' and SSPs' on-premises environments and the cloud).
+- the emergence of threats, or the identification of vulnerabilities; - an increase in the number of availability zones or regions offered by a current third party; - changes to the RPSO's or SSP's business requirements; - the emergence of new, potentially viable alternative providers; and/or - developments in technology or other tools to facilitate the porting of data and applications (eg among cloud providers or between RPSOs' and SSPs' on-premises environments and the cloud).